-Although medical care can help most people with GAD, treatment success varies from person to person.
-Some experience an improvement after only a few months of treatment, while with others it may take a year or more.
-Treatment can be complicated by having another condition at the same time, such as substance abuse, depression, or other anxiety disorders.
+The success of treatment varies from person to person.
+Some will feel better after only a few months of treatment, while with others it may take a year or more.
+Treatment can be complicated by other mental health issues that may be present.

 Treatment involves the following:

 Anxiety disorders.
 National Institute of Mental Health website.
 Available at: https://www.nimh.nih.gov/health/topics/anxiety-disorders/index.shtml.
 Accessed January 13, 2020.

 Chessick C, Allen M, et al. Azapirones for generalized anxiety.
 Cochrane Database Syst Rev. 2006;(3):CD006115.

 Generalized anxiety disorder.
 EBSCO DynaMed website.
 Available at: http://www.dynamed....
 Accessed January 13, 2020.

 Generalized anxiety disorder (GAD).
 Anxiety and Depression Association of America website.
 Available at: https://www.adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad.
 Accessed January 13, 2020.

 Hunot V, Churchill R, et al. Psychological therapies for generalised anxiety disorder.
 Cochrane Database Syst Rev. 2007;(1):CD001848.

 Last reviewed May 2020 by Adrian Preda, MD

 Last Updated: 7/29/2020